zainaraza43/blog/README.md

-# Jeremie's Blog
+# Zain's Blog

 This repository contains the code for my personal blog.
-I'm using Hugo (specifically the PaperMod theme) to build the site!
+Terrible takes are originally mine.